qpham01/react-complete-guide/Component.md

 - Do: Cause side effects
 - Don't: Update state which will trigger re-render

+### React 16.6 Lifecycle Update

+Avoid:

+- componentWillMount
+- componentWillUpdate
+- componentWillReceiveProps

+Instead, new lifecycle methods are added:

+- getDerivedStateFromProps(nextProps, prevState): Executed when props are updated and states should also be updated with them.
+  Note: states should not be coupled to props, so this use case should be rare.
+- getSnapshotBeforeUpdate: Get a DOM snapshot before update.
+Useful for storing scroll states and similar UI states managed in the DOM.

 ## Return Multiple Adjacent Tags

 Can return multiple adjacent tags in an array as long as each tag has a key property.
 For example: